Coronavirus: Support for self-employed and small businesses during the pandemic

 The current crisis has brought on a wave of new challenges for many self-employed people and small businesses.
 Here’s a rundown of what financial aid is available for small businesses and self-employed workers during coronavirus.

 Information accurate as per guidelines as of 06 October 2020

 Self-employment Income Support Scheme

-If you missed out on the first grant, don't worry - the government extended the Self-employment Income Support Scheme has been extended, and they will be opening applications for a second grant to those eligible from Monday 17th August.
+If you missed out on the first grant, don't worry - the government extended the Self-employment Income Support Scheme and applications for the second grant opened on Monday 17th August.
 Here's what you need to know:

 - As with the first grant, it will be taxable and paid in one instalment.

 - The second grant will cover June, July and August, be based on 70% of your average monthly profit and be capped at the slightly lower amount of £2,190 per month

 - You will need to confirm that your business has been adversely affected by Coronavirus

 - It's worth noting that you are allowed to continue working, even if you claim the grant.